 I consider myself a good problem-solver.
-I enjoy the challenge of figuring something out, of finding solutions, of exploring different ways of fixing something.
+I enjoy the challenge of figuring something out, finding solutions, of exploring different ways of fixing something.
 It’s a truth universally acknowledged that men don’t like asking for directions, or following the instructions on a manual.
 I don’t fall under this category.
 I take comfort in the assurance of knowing my destination.

-I would rather take the time to read an instruction manual than to disassemble a chair because I missed a screw the first time around.
+I would rather take the time to read an instruction manual than disassemble a chair because I missed a screw the first time around.
 In advertising, as in those cases, knowledge is power.
 It’s easier to find a solution when there’s a clear understanding of the problem.
-That’s why strategy is an integral factor to the creative process.
-From the beginning, it’s important to clearly understand the clients’ needs, their strengths, their weaknesses and what they want to achieve.
+That’s why strategy is an integral factor in the creative process.
+From the beginning, it’s important to clearly understand the client’s needs, their strengths, their weaknesses and what they want to achieve.
 Only then can problem-solving begin.

 Charles Eames said it best: “The recognition and understanding of the need was the primary condition of the creative act… Only when you get into the problem and the problem becomes clear, can creativity take over.”